uuyen/docker-birthday-3/tutorial.md

 Push the images to Docker hub.
 Remember, you must have run `docker login` before you can push.

 ```
-$ docker push YOUR_DOCKER_ID/votingapp_voting-app
+$ docker push <YOUR_DOCKER_ID>/votingapp_voting-app
 ...
-$ docker push YOUR_DOCKER_ID/votingapp_result-app
+$ docker push <YOUR_DOCKER_ID>/votingapp_result-app
 ...
 ```

 <a id="confirmtraining"></a>
 ### 3.3 Confirm your completion

 Once you're completed steps 3.1 through 3.2.6 you can submit your application.
 It's very easy to do so.
-Navigate to your results app in the browser.

 Get the *ID* of the running container running from image *examplevotingapp_result-app*: